id-gack01/booktracker/README.md

 Hello, thanks for passing by.

-Here's a my attempt at directing you guys on how to download and run the project.
+Here's my attempt at directing you guys on how to download and run the project.
 Make sure you have python installed please.

 try git clone https://github.com/id-gack01/booktracker.git